Are Bass Shakers Worth It? Absolutely!

 ~You’re The Only One That Actually Experiences It

-That is of course if your sub even has the capability to do so as it takes exponentially more power the lower in bass you go, also requiring it to be bigger in size.
+That’s if your subwoofer can even go that low as it takes exponentially more power the lower in bass you go — also requiring it to be bigger in size.

 A lot can’t, and the ones that can are usually gigantic.

 What’s even more unfortunate is that there’s a lot of content in these lower ranges as well that a lot of people miss due to an inadequate sub, and the result is an experience that has the potential to be much better unbeknownst to them.

 Due to their piston like design, bass shakers can easily reproduce the content in these ranges without shaking everything in the room.